 Shopping at Amazon is easy (almost too easy) and safe; their buyer protection and hassle-free policies are legendary.
-Shipping is fast and complete with tracking so you'll know where your stuff is during the trip, and you'll also find any accessory you might need for your new phone.
+Shipping is fast and complete with tracking, so you'll know where your stuff is during the trip, and you'll also find any accessory you might need for your new phone.
 There is a reason Amazon has grown to be the internet's most well-known and trusted online marketplace: all the happy customers.

 Photographers know that B&H is the place to go for anything and everything when it comes to camera gear, but they also have a great selection of mobile products.

-B&H has phones from most manufacturers, and they can be the place to go if you're looking for those devices that have had a limited release such as Sony's high-end devices or even products you never knew existed.
+B&H has phones from most manufacturers, and they can be the place to go if you're looking for those devices that have had a limited release, such as Sony's high-end devices or even products you never knew existed.
 One thing B&H has perfected that makes shopping easy and great is the search tools on the site.
-Narrowing things down by price or brand or even color makes shopping simple.
+Narrowing things down by price or brand, or even color makes shopping simple.

-Best Buy is known more for its sales of carrier devices bundled with plans, but has opened up to selling lots of unlocked phones as well.
-Best Buy has unlocked versions of a lot of different models right alongside carrier versions, though when you search the site it can be a little tough to differentiate them.
+Best Buy is known more for its sales of carrier devices bundled with plans but has opened up to selling lots of unlocked phones as well.
+Best Buy has unlocked versions of a lot of different models right alongside carrier versions, though when you search the site, it can be a little tough to differentiate them.

 Make sure when you're buying that you're for sure getting an unlocked model and not one with a carrier tie-in that needs to be activated.
-Many of the promotional deals and sales Best Buy runs are in conjuction with the carriers, so you can accidentally buy a phone that requires a carrier plan to make good on the price.
+Many of the promotional deals and sales Best Buy runs are in conjunction with the carriers, so you can accidentally buy a phone that requires a carrier plan to make good on the price.

 Whenever you need anything electronic, you should check out what Newegg has before you pull out the credit card.
 And that includes smartphones!